ampersand-five/mac-setup/README.md

 - Both System and User Bash will exist in tandem
     - System default Bash: `/bin/bash`
     - User installed Bash, using the above method:
-        - `/usr/local/bin/bash` # Intel Mac
-        - `/opt/homebrew/bin/bash` # Apple silicon Mac
+        - `/opt/homebrew/bin/bash`

 ## ZSH with Brew
 - Install Zsh with Homebrew
 - Check system is pointing to Brew installation of ZSH
-    - Intel
-        - This is going to be like the bash installation, in that, by using brew, it will install zsh in /usr/local/bin/zsh and the system version will be in /bin/zsh.
-If you echo PATH, the default path has /usr/local/bin listed *before* /bin and the system will run the first one it finds when searching locations listed in the PATH, so it will run the brew one first.
+    - This is going to be like the bash installation, in that, by using brew, it will install zsh in /opt/homebrew/bin/zsh and the system version will be in /bin/zsh.
+If you echo PATH, the default path has /opt/homebrew/bin listed *before* /bin and the system will run the first one it finds when searching locations listed in the PATH, so it will run the brew one first.
 All this meaning, your system should be automatically pointing to the brew version.
         You can double check though, if you want, by checking with `which -a zsh` and it should show two versions, then check the PATH and see which is listed fist on the path.
-    - 🍎 Apple silicon
-        - Same as above but `/opt/homebrew` is not on the default PATH.
-However, above when we installed Homebrew, this was taken care of when we created a `~/.zshrc` file and put a line that added `/opt/homebrew` to the PATH
     - System ZSH: `/bin/zsh`
-    - User installed ZSH using this method: `/usr/local/bin/zsh` or `/opt/homebrew/bin/zsh`
+    - User installed ZSH using this method: `/opt/homebrew/bin/zsh`
 - Do the same thing we did above, for bash, now for Zsh:
     ```bash
     $ brew install zsh
     $ sudo vim /etc/shells

     # Add to bottom of file:

-    # Intel Mac
-    /usr/local/bin/zsh

-    # Apple silicon Mac
     /opt/homebrew/bin/zsh

     # The above will whitelist the Zsh installed by Homebrew

     # Now set the Homebrew Zsh as the default:

-    # Intel Mac
-    $ chsh -s /usr/local/bin/zsh

-    # Apple silicon Mac
     $ chsh -s /opt/homebrew/bin/zsh

     # Change bash for root user

-    # Intel Mac
-    $ sudo chsh -s /usr/local/bin/zsh

-    # Apple silicon Mac
     $ sudo chsh -s /opt/homebrew/bin/zsh
     ```
 - Set IDE to use the Homebrew ZSH for its integrated terminal, if it has one